 The Duchess of Angoulême liked simplicity in her rooms and her dress.
 She banished from court the luxurious clothing of the Napoleonic period, preferring her ladies to wear simple white dresses.
 She did her own dressing and toilette, as she had done in prison.

 King for 20 minutes

 When Charles X lost his throne in the July Revolution of 1830, he abdicated in favour of the Duke of Angoulême.
 The Duke reigned for 20 minutes as King Louis XIX of France before abdicating in favour of his nephew Henri, the Duke of Bordeaux.
 Unfortunately for the Bourbons, the Chamber of Deputies pronounced the Duke of Orléans (Louis Philippe) their new king.
 Yet again the royal family went into exile.
-They lived first in Edinburgh, and then at the Castle of Hradschin in Prague, where they maintained the etiquette of the Paris court on a greatly reduced scale.
+They lived first in Edinburgh, and then at Prague Castle, where they maintained the etiquette of the Paris court on a greatly reduced scale.

 When Chateaubriand saw the Duke of Angoulême in 1833, he wrote:

 I found him looking older and thinner.
 He was dressed in a shabby blue coat, buttoned high to the throat; it was too big for him and looked as if it had been bought at a second-hand shop; I felt terribly sorry for the poor Prince.